-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Guam:

-- Juvenile court has jurisdiction over youth alleged to have violated any territorial law and for whom the related legal proceedings are commenced prior to the child’s 18th birthday; if the legal proceedings are first commenced after the youth turns age 18, the youth is charged in adult court, 19 G.C.A. §§ 5102(d), 5103(a)(4);
+- The Family Division’s juvenile courtt has jurisdiction over youth alleged to have violated any territorial law and for whom the related legal proceedings are commenced prior to the child’s 18th birthday; if the legal proceedings are first commenced after the youth turns age 18, the youth is charged in adult court.
+19 Guam Code Ann.§ 5102(d), 5103(a)(4).

-- Juvenile court has jurisdiction over traffic offenses alleged to have been committed prior to a child’s 16th birthday; after age 16, the youth is charged in adult traffic court, 19 G.C.A. § 5103(a)(4);
+- The Family Division’s juvenile court has jurisdiction over traffic offenses alleged to have been committed prior to a youth’s 16th birthday; after age 16, the youth is charged in adult traffic court.
+19 Guam Code Ann.
+5103(a)(4).

-- Juvenile court may retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18.
-19 G.C.A. § 5105.
+- The Family Division’s juvenile court may retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18.
+19 Guam Code Ann. § 5105.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Guam has two ways that juveniles can be prosecuted as adults:
+Guam has two ways that youth can be prosecuted as adults:

-- Discretionary Transfer: If a child is under 16 and the charge is homicide, or the child is 16 or older and the charge is a misdemeanor or a felony of the third degree, “after full investigation,” the court may transfer (“certify”) the youth to adult court if the court deems it to be contrary to the best interests of the child or public to pursue the case in juvenile court.
-19 G.C.A. § 5106.
+- Discretionary Transfer: If the youth is under 16 and the charge is homicide, or the youth is 16 or older and the charge is a misdemeanor or a felony of the third degree, “after full investigation,” the court may transfer (“certify”) the youth to adult court if the court deems it to be contrary to the best interests of the youth or public to pursue the case in the Family Division juvenile courts.
+19 Guam Code Ann.
+5106(a).

-- Statutory Exclusion: If a child is 16 or older and charged with a first or second degree felony, that child will be charged as an adult.
+- Statutory Exclusion: If the youth is 16 or older and charged with a first or second degree felony, that youth will be charged as an adult.
 19 Guam Code Ann.
 5106(a).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.